 On September 30, 2008 an agreement was made between the Agency and the City.
 The City has agreed to purchase park property requested by the Agency for not more than 2.5 million dollars.
 The Agency agrees to lease the property from the City.
 The rent will be an amount equal to the difference between any acquisition grants secured and the actual purchase costs of the property in annual amounts amortized over fifteen years.
-At September 30, 2020, the future rental commitments were not determinable.
+At September 30, 2021, the future rental commitments were not determinable.

 Three leases were signed with FEMA in December 2018 in which Downtown North CRA and Millville CRA were the lessor, along with the City.
-These leases operate on a month-to-month basis with monthly rents ranging from \$18,261 to \$37,214 depending on the parcel and size of the premises.
-Rental income, recorded under miscellaneous income, was \$497,448 and \$219,132 for Downtown North CRA and Millville CRA, respectively, for the year ended September 30, 2020.
-The approximate carrying value and accumulated depreciation pertaining to property held for rental at September 30, 2020 is not readily available.
+These leases operate on a month-to-month basis with monthly rents ranging from \$18,261 to \$39,255 depending on the parcel and size of the premises.
+Rental income, recorded under miscellaneous income, was \$83,619 and \$17,382 for Downtown North CRA and Millville CRA, respectively, for the year ended September 30, 2021.
+Lease agreements with FEMA were not renewed.
+The approximate carrying value and accumulated depreciation pertaining to property held for rental at September 30, 2021 is not readily available.

-Downtown North CRA was the lessor for a lease signed in September 2018, with monthly payments of \$2,114, that expired in September 2020.
-Rental income, recorded under miscellaneous income, was \$23,249 for the year ended September 30, 2020.
-Downtown North CRA also rents out part of one of its premises for events on a first come, first serve basis.
+Downtown North CRA rents out part of one of its premises for events on a first come, first serve basis.
 These rents are not consistent and are not readily determinable.
-The approximate carrying value and accumulated depreciation pertaining to property held for rental at September 30, 2020 is not readily available.
+The approximate carrying value and accumulated depreciation pertaining to property held for rental at September 30, 2021 is not readily available.